Last updated on December 2nd, 2019

 Guided Bus Tour

 The Bus Tour is a great way to take a break in the middle of your trip.
 The Guided Bus tour is on a double-decker bus.
 I recommend sitting on top for some of the best views, and it will give your kids a thrill.
-The tour guides do a great job of spotting the different animals and frequently stop at the different cages to give you better looks.
-The tour lasts about 35 minutes and goes through the entire zoo.
+The tour guides do a great job of spotting the different animals and frequently stop at different cages to give you a better look.
+The tour lasts about 35 minutes and goes through the entire San Diego zoo.

 Kangaroo Express Bus

 The Kangaroo Express bus is what you want to jump on to get around to different parts of the park.
-This also comes with the basic 1 or 2-day admission prices.
+This also comes with the basic 1 or 2-day admission tickets.
 After taking the guided bus tour, jump on the nearest Kangaroo Bus stop and find the other animals you want to see.
-There are four different stops to check out.
+There are four different stops.
 All of the different buses and the SkyTour as many times as you want.
 So if you want, just stay on the guided bus all day long!

-To save money at the San Diego Zoo, I recommend bringing in a few snacks for the kids.
+My biggest San Diego Zoo Tip to save money, is to bring in a few snacks for the kids.
 Or pack a bag lunch.
+You can bring food into the San Deigo Zoo.
 Also, make sure to bring a water bottle with you to fill up.
 Or go a step further and bring your hydration backpack with you.
 I take this with me on most of my day trip, and it’s has paid for itself in the first month.
 If you do plan on getting lunch at the park, make sure to eat early in the day.
 By 1 pm, the lines at all the lunch spots were out the door.

 Best Time to Visit the San Diego Zoo